Warren Jean Gantt -- Santee

+Drive-thru viewing is scheduled from 2 to 7 p.m., Friday, Sept.
+17, at Williams Funeral home of Elloree.

-Due to COVID-19, the family is receiving brief and limited visits at the residence; masks will be required.
+Due to COVID-19, the family is receiving brief and limited visits at the residence.
 Condolences may also be expressed to her son, James Gantt Jr. at 803-854-3967.

 Online condolences may be sent to the family via: info@williamsfuneralhomeofelloree.com.
 Friends may also call the funeral home.